 Corporal punishment is lawful in the home.
 Article 7 of the Constitution 2004 states that “the state shall observe the United Nations Charter, inter-state agreements, as well as international treaties to which Afghanistan has joined, and the Universal Declaration of Human Rights” and during examination by the Committee on Economic, Social and Cultural Rights in 2010, the Government indicated that corporal punishment is prohibited in the family.
 But there is no explicit prohibition of all corporal punishment of children in national law.
 On the contrary, article 194(6) of the Shiite Personal Status Law 2009 states: “Parents and legal guardians can discipline their children to the extent that does not require dia [blood money/ransom] or [compensation for injury]; however any kind of extreme discipline can result in liability.”
 Provisions against violence and abuse in the Law on the Elimination of Violence against Women 2009 are not interpreted as prohibiting all corporal punishment in childrearing.
 The Juvenile Code 2005 prohibits “contemptuous and harsh punishment, even if for correction and rehabilitation purposes” (art.
 7), but does not prohibit all corporal punishment.
 A new Penal Code was adopted in 2017 but we are yet to examine the text: we do not know whether the “right of punishment” recognised in article 54(1) of the Penal Code 1976 has been reiterated.

 The Government reported to the Universal Periodic Review in 2014 that the Civil Code, Juvenile Code and other laws were under review as part of the process of law reform in light of international human rights obligations.
 As of July 2018, the Civil Code was still under review.
 A comparative review of national laws in light of the Convention on the Rights of the Child has been carried out and a comprehensive Law on Children is being drafted and a new draft Shiite Personal Status Law is under discussion.
-The Child Act was sent to the Parliament in 2017 for approval.
+The Child Act was sent to the Parliament in 2017 for approval; in November 2018 it was still being considered by Parliament.
 A draft Family Protection Law has been under consideration since 2013 and a draft Family Code was being finalised in July 2018.
 We do not know if prohibition of corporal punishment has been proposed in the context of these reforms.